Weston-Boldt/proto-platformer/docs/core-mechanix.md

 # Core Mechanics

+maybe the player can 'select' attacks like the player could have the punch attack, a grab, and maybe a projectile attack?

 ## Player's Punch

 Player has a punch button, when pressed the player can attempt to land an attack so hard that the